Ross249/Ross249/README.md

 - :computer: A web developer
 - :cn: Located in China
-- :cool: Good at cooperating with others on open source projects
+- :octocat: Good at cooperating with others on open source projects
 - :video_game: Fascinated by video games
 - :dog: Going to have a dog